eSIM Guides

 Heavy vs light users

-Heavy users
+Heavy users (streaming, hotspot, uploads)

-Light users
+Light users (maps, messaging, occasional web)

 Buying and activation tips

-• Check device compatibility before buying: see /compatible-devices.
+• Check device compatibility before purchase: /compatible-devices.

-Common mistakes to avoid
+Common mistakes travelers make

 • Not verifying device eSIM support — check /compatible-devices first.